LOPR: Latent Occupancy PRediction using Generative Models: Abstract

 \section{Abstract}

-Environment prediction frameworks are essential for autonomous vehicles to facilitate safe maneuvers in a dynamic environment.
-Previous approaches have used occupancy grid maps as a bird’s eye-view representation of the scene and optimized the prediction architectures directly in pixel space.
-Although these methods have had some success in spatiotemporal prediction, they are, at times, hindered by unrealistic and incorrect predictions.
-We postulate that the quality and realism of the forecasted occupancy grids can be improved with the use of generative models.
-We propose a framework that decomposes occupancy grid prediction into task-independent low-dimensional representation learning and task-dependent prediction in the latent space.
-We demonstrate that our approach achieves state-of-the-art performance on the real-world autonomous driving dataset, NuScenes.
-We provide our implementation at \url{ https:/github.com/sisl/LOPR}.
+Environment prediction frameworks are integral for autonomous vehicles, enabling safe navigation in dynamic environments.
+LiDAR generated occupancy grid maps (L-OGMs) offer a robust bird's eye-view scene representation that facilitates joint scene predictions without relying on manual labeling unlike commonly used trajectory prediction frameworks.
+Prior approaches have optimized deterministic L-OGM prediction architectures directly in grid cell space.
+While these methods have achieved some degree of success in prediction, they occasionally grapple with unrealistic and incorrect predictions.
+We claim that the quality and realism of the forecasted occupancy grids can be enhanced with the use of generative models.
+We propose a framework that decouples occupancy prediction into: representation learning and stochastic prediction within the learned latent space.
+Our approach allows for conditioning the model on other available sensor modalities such as RGB-cameras and high definition maps.
+We demonstrate that our approach achieves state-of-the-art performance and is readily transferable between different robotic platforms on the real-world NuScenes and Waymo Open Perception datasets.